Agriculture: Status

 From the twentieth century onwards, intensive agriculture increased crop productivity.
-It substituted synthetic fertilizers and pesticides for labour, but caused increased water pollution, and often involved farm subsidies.
+It substituted synthetic fertilizers and pesticides for labor, but caused increased water pollution, and often involved farm subsidies.
 Soil degradation and diseases such as stem rust are major concerns globally; approximately 40% of the world's agricultural land is seriously degraded.
 In recent years there has been a backlash against the environmental effects of conventional agriculture, resulting in the organic, regenerative, and sustainable agriculture movements.
 One of the major forces behind this movement has been the European Union, which first certified organic food in 1991 and began reform of its Common Agricultural Policy (CAP) in 2005 to phase out commodity-linked farm subsidies, also known as decoupling.
 The growth of organic farming has renewed research in alternative technologies such as integrated pest management, selective breeding, and controlled-environment agriculture.
 There are concerns about the lower yield associated with organic farming and its impact on global food security.
 Recent mainstream technological developments include genetically modified food.

 By 2015, the agricultural output of China was the largest in the world, followed by the European Union, India and the United States.
 Economists measure the total factor productivity of agriculture, according to which agriculture in the United States is roughly 1.7 times more productive than it was in 1948.

+Agriculture employed 873 million people in 2021, or 27% of the global workforce, compared with 1 027 million (or 40%) in 2000.
+The share of agriculture in global GDP was stable at around 4% since 2000–2023.

 Despite increases in agricultural production and productivity, between 702 and 828 million people were affected by hunger in 2021.
 Food insecurity and malnutrition can be the result of conflict, climate extremes and variability and economic swings.
-It can also be caused by a country’s structural characteristics such as income status and natural resource endowments as well as its political economy.
+It can also be caused by a country's structural characteristics such as income status and natural resource endowments as well as its political economy.

+Pesticide use in agriculture went up 62% between 2000 and 2021, with the Americas accounting for half the use in 2021.

 The International Fund for Agricultural Development posits that an increase in smallholder agriculture may be part of the solution to concerns about food prices and overall food security, given the favorable experience of Vietnam.